Steinberg Diagnostic Medical Imaging

 The Solution

-The redesign successfully addressed SDMI's core challenges—making services discoverable and creating a smoother path to the patient portal.
+The redesign successfully addressed SDMI's core challenges, making services discoverable and creating a smoother path to the patient portal.
 What made this project particularly interesting was working within the constraint of a third-party portal we couldn't directly modify.
 Instead of seeing this as a limitation, we used it as an opportunity to design a better transition experience that prepared users before they even reached the portal.
-The reduction in support tickets and positive feedback from both patients and staff validated our approach.
-This project reinforced that good UX isn't always about building something new—sometimes it's about thoughtfully bridging the gaps between existing systems.